-- Follow the path up to the edge of the park and cross the tram tracks in a series of zig-zags.
-Follow the main path across a small ditch on the right, then fork left to cut across a small grassy area.
-Continue on a long straight path, with the river just off to the right and Deen City Farm behind a belt of trees on your left.
+- At the T-junction turn right to rejoin the Wandle Trail.
+Cross the tram tracks in a series of zig-zags and follow the main path across a small ditch on the right, then round to the left.
+Follow this long straight path, with the river just off to the right and Deen City Farm behind a belt of trees on your left.

-- The path comes out onto a driveway.
-Ignore the bridge over the river on your right and keep ahead (slightly to the left) past an overflow parking area, still with the river on your right.
+- The path comes out onto a driveway, with the entrance to the farm behind you.
+Ignore the bridge over the river and keep ahead (slightly to the left) past the farm's overflow parking area, still with the river on your right.

 The children's theatre is in the oldest building on the site, originally used for dyeing fabrics.